hcymt3/segp_filerename/README.md

 Load the files provided in the IDE.
 There are two ways to run the program
 - use the built in simulator
-- connect an iPhone (make sure developer mode is switched on) to the laptop/computer and
+- connect an iPhone (make sure developer mode is switched on) to the laptop/computer and use the iPhone as a simulator